thachp/om-network/README.md

 * Retailer - A type of network participants who sells goods to consumers for use.

-## How the NETWORK Works? ##

-Inventors list goods on the network.
-Inventors design goods, provide specifications, and quality control processes to manufacture goods.
-Goods could be any tangible products such as house appliances, computer systems, cellphones, automobile, clothes, etc...
+* Goods - Products listed on the network that can be purchased for consumption; house appliances, computer systems, cellphones, automobile, clothes, etc...

+## How the network works? ##

+1. Inventors list goods on the network.

+2. Consumers browse listed goods, open contracts with the network at price willing to pay for goods.

+3. Participants bid to fulfill specific parts of the contract at price willing to sell for services.

+4. Network

 Inventors forgoes their intellectual property rights to the network.
 In returns, the network guaranteed 1% rewards for every transactions associated their goods sold by the network for 5 years.